Getting Started¶

 DALIA handles all processing on dedicated background threads.
 However, your game loop needs to communicate with those

-This method acts like a bus, sending all engine calls collected during the frame to the background threads.
+This function acts like a dispatcher, sending all engine calls collected during the frame to the background threads.

 Loading and Playing a Sound¶

-represented using uint64_t id's.
-The underlying id of any handle can be acquired using its GetRawId() method.
+represented using uint64_t IDs.
+The underlying ID of any handle can be acquired using its GetRawId() function.

 Sounds can be loaded as two types: Resident or Stream.